Beautiful (Christina Aguilera song): Live performances

 Recognized as one of her signature songs, Aguilera has performed "Beautiful" at a number of venues and events.
 During the promotion of Stripped, she appeared on VH1's Big In Awards, Top of the Pops, and the 46th Annual Grammy Awards.
 The song was included on the setlists of The Stripped Tour, the Justified and Stripped Tour in 2003 and the Back to Basics Tour in 2006.
 "Beautiful" was also sung on the television special VH1 Storytellers in 2010.
 "Beautiful" has also been performed on charity events and fundraisings, such as CNN Heroes introduced by Anderson Cooper saying, "It's my pleasure to introduce a performer with unparalleled range and passion; her song is a reminder that out of great trials and tribulations we can all create something beautiful"; Justin Timberlake & Friends in 2010, and Hurricane Sandy: Coming Together in 2012.

 In 2021, Aguilera sang "Beautiful" at the Verizon's "Big Concert for Small Business" Super Bowl afterparty, at her performance at the Hollywood Bowl with Gustavo Dudamel and the Los Angeles Philharmonic, as well as the 47th People's Choice Awards.

+In January 2026, Aguilera performed the song at the Gala des Pièces Jaunes in Paris, in front of an audience of 35,000 people.